Local engagement days

 Partnership days

-Check social media and local posters for information about events in your area.
+Check social media and local posters for the upcoming events in your area.

 If you have a voice, you should use it.
 Residents know we’re here for them.
 It’s giving them a voice – that’s what I get out of it.